blib-la/runpod-worker-comfy/README.md

 ## Quickstart

 - 🐳 Choose one of the three available images for your serverless endpoint:
-  - `timpietruskyblibla/runpod-worker-comfy:3.0.0-base`: doesn't contain any checkpoints, just a clean ComfyUI image
+  - `timpietruskyblibla/runpod-worker-comfy:3.0.0-base`: doesn't contain any checkpoints, just a clean ComfyUI
   - `timpietruskyblibla/runpod-worker-comfy:3.0.0-sdxl`: contains the checkpoints and VAE for Stable Diffusion XL
     - Checkpoint: [sd_xl_base_1.0.safetensors](https://huggingface.co/stabilityai/stable-diffusion-xl-base-1.0)
     - VAEs: